 We've all had experiences and frustrations with cellular carriers, but do any stand out for respecting customers' privacy?
-In the US, regardless of the carrier, all cellular calls and SMS text messages are being monitored by "authorities" thanks to the USA Patriot Act.
-I'll tell you which carrier I choose and why... and if there is any distinction in terms of privacy rights.
+In the US, regardless of the carrier, all cellular calls and SMS text messages are subject to monitoring by "authorities" thanks to the USA Patriot Act.
+I'll tell you which carrier I chose and why... and if there is any distinction in terms of privacy rights.

 Mobile Network Operators and MVNOs

-In the US there are three mobile network operators, or cellular carriers: AT&T, T-Mobile, and Verizon.
+In the US there are three main mobile network operators, or cellular carriers: AT&T, T-Mobile, and Verizon.
 They own the infrastructure that their network runs on.
-Then there are mobile virtual network operators (MVNO) that lease bandwidth from the major carriers and resell it to their subset of customers.
+Mobile virtual network operators (MVNO) lease bandwidth from the major carriers and resell it to their subset of customers.
 MVNOs include companies like Boost, Cricket, Straight Talk, PureTalk, Mint, Tello, and Ting.

 Carriers and their Customers' Privacy